jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Verizon-Data-Breach-Investigations-Report-2024.md

 fallen dramatically from its place in the 2023 DBIR.
-We get to delve into the reasons for these fluctuations further along in this section.Basic Web
+We get to delve into the reasons for these fluctuations further along in this section.
+2024 DBIR Incident Classification Patterns
+Basic Web
 Application
-AttacksDenial of
-ServiceLost and
-Stolen AssetsMiscellaneous
-ErrorsPrivilege
-MisuseSocial
-EngineeringSystem
-IntrusionEverything
+Attacks
-ElseThese attacks are against a Web application, and after the initial compromise, they do not have a large number of additional Actions.
-It is the get in, get the data and get out pattern.These attacks are intended to compromise the availability of networks and systems.
-This includes both network and application layer attacks.Incidents where an information asset went missing, whether through misplacement or malice, are grouped into this pattern.Incidents where unintentional actions directly compromised a security attribute of an information asset fall into this pattern.
-This does not include lost devices, which are grouped with theft instead.These incidents are predominantly driven by unapproved or malicious use of legitimate privileges.This attack involves the psychological compromise of a person that alters their behavior into taking an action or breaching confidentiality.These are complex attacks that leverage malware andor hacking to achieve their objectives, including deploying Ransomware.This pattern isnt really a pattern at all.
+These attacks are against a Web application, and after the initial compromise, they do not have a large number of additional Actions.
+It is the get in, get the data and get out pattern.
+Denial of
+Service
+These attacks are intended to compromise the availability of networks and systems.
+This includes both network and application layer attacks.
+Lost and
+Stolen Assets
+Incidents where an information asset went missing, whether through misplacement or malice, are grouped into this pattern.
+Miscellaneous
+Errors
+Incidents where unintentional actions directly compromised a security attribute of an information asset fall into this pattern.
+This does not include lost devices, which are grouped with theft instead.
+Privilege
+Misuse
+These incidents are predominantly driven by unapproved or malicious use of legitimate privileges.
+Social
+Engineering
+This attack involves the psychological compromise of a person that alters their behavior into taking an action or breaching confidentiality.
+System
+Intrusion
+These are complex attacks that leverage malware andor hacking to achieve their objectives, including deploying Ransomware.
+Everything
+Else
+This pattern isnt really a pattern at all.
 Instead, it covers all incidents that dont fit within the orderly confines of the other patterns.
-Like that container where you keep all the cables for electronics you dont own anymorejust in case.Table 1\.
-Incident classification patterns55https:attack.mitre.org 56https:www.cisecurity.orgcontrols2024 DBIR Incident Classification Patterns29System IntrusionSummaryWhile shifts in tactics leveraged by Actors have modified some of the top
+Like that container where you keep all the cables for electronics you dont own anymorejust in case.
-Actions, the overall effect of these
-Actors continues to be felt by the majority of industries and organizations of all sizes.What is the same?Ransomware attacks continue to drive the growth of this pattern as they now account for 23% of all breaches.Frequency5,175 incidents, 3,803 with confirmed data disclosureThreat actorsExternal (100%) (breaches)Actor motives Financial (95%),
+Table 1\.
+Incident classification patterns 55https:attack.mitre.org
+56https:www.cisecurity.orgcontrols
+Figure 27\.
+Patterns over time in breaches
+30
+System
+Intrusion
+Frequency
+5,175 incidents,
+3,803 with confirmed
+data disclosure
+Threat actors
+External (100%)
+(breaches)
+Actor motives
+Financial (95%),
 Espionage (5%)
-(breaches)Data
+(breaches)
+Data
+compromised
-compromisedPersonal (50%),
+Personal (50%),
 Other (34%),
 System (26%),
 Internal (22%)
+(breaches)
+Summary
+While shifts in tactics leveraged by
+Actors have modified some of the top
+Actions, the overall effect of these
+Actors continues to be felt by the majority of industries and organizations of all sizes.
+What is the same?
+Ransomware attacks continue to drive the growth of this pattern as they now account for 23% of all breaches.
-(breaches)System of an
+System of an
+Intrusion
-IntrusionIn the world of our attack patterns, its been a competitive year, and there have been a lot of contenders vying for the first\-place prize of MFB: most frequent
+In the world of our attack patterns, its been a competitive year, and there have been a lot of contenders vying for the first\-place prize of MFB: most frequent